 - Premium: $299 per month for up to 10,000 contacts

-You can also pay-as-you-go using an email credits plan.
+You can also pay-as-you-go with an email credits plan.

 Constant Contact